-Is a trip to Rome in your future?
-The eternal city is quite an incredible place to visit for many reasons.
 One of the best things about Rome is the numerous neighborhoods throughout the city, giving you countless options of areas to use as your base during your visit to the alluring capital city of Italy.
-If you’re searching for guidance in choosing the best area to stay in Rome for your trip, continue reading below to find your home in Rome.
+If you’re searching for guidance in choosing the best area to stay in Rome for your trip, this guide will break down the pros and cons of some of the most popular options!

-The Trevi Fountain, Piazza Navona, Spanish Steps, Campo Dei Fiori, Piazza del Popolo, and more are all part of the numerous main sites in Rome that make up the historical center.
+The Trevi Fountain, Piazza Navona, Spanish Steps, Piazza di Spagna, Campo Dei Fiori, Piazza del Popolo, and more are all part of the numerous main sites in Rome that make up the historical center.

-This makes it incredibly convenient if you aren’t too keen on taking public transportation as you’ll be able to walk everywhere.
-Even staying just a day or two in the historical center of Rome will make you feel as if you’re living your very own Roman holiday.
+This makes it incredibly convenient if you aren’t too keen on taking public transportation as you have so much of ancient Rome available to you within walking distance.
+Even staying just a day or two in the historical center of Rome will make it incredibly convenient to see everything, particularly for first-time visitors.

-Best for: For those looking for the best areas in Rome for sightseeing and history, the historical center is without a doubt the best area to stay in Rome for you.
+Best for: For those looking for the best areas in Rome for sightseeing and history, the historical center is without a doubt the best place to stay in Rome for you.

-Downsides: Due to being the central location of the city closest to the majority of the main sites in Rome, many accommodations in the historical center are quite steep in costs.
+Downsides: Due to being the central location of the city closest to the majority of the main sites in Rome, many hotels in the center are quite expensive

 Where to Stay in Centro Storico

-Hassler Roma – For those looking for luxury on their trip to the Eternal City, this grand hotel is an excellent choice.
+Hassler Roma – For those looking for luxury on their trip to the Eternal City, this grand accommodation is one of the best hotels.
 Located at the top of the iconic Spanish Steps, they have a range of beautiful rooms to choose from and countless other amenities to ensure your stay is a great one.
-Click here to check availability

 Not quite what you’re looking for?
 Click here to browse other options in the Historical Center!